 Common content marketing mistakes include poor SEO strategy, unclear goals, overlooking audience research, and creating content for search engines instead of people.
-Learn how to steer clear of missteps and create high-impact content from the content marketing pros at HawkSEM.
+Learn how to avoid these mistakes and create high-impact content that drives valuable traffic.

 Here are 15 common content marketing mistakes to avoid: